A Korean Odyssey: Production

-Lee Seung-gi was first offered but declined.
-But due to no cast look, he ended up accepting it.

 Park Bo-gum was offered the lead role of Son Oh-gong in July 2017, but eventually declined.
 Choo Ja-hyun was originally cast in the cameo role of Na Chal-nyeo, but had to be replaced by Kim Ji-soo due to pregnancy.

 The series reunites Cha Seung-won, Lee Seung-gi, and Lee Hong-gi with the Hong sisters, who have worked together in the TV series The Greatest Love (2011), My Girlfriend Is a Nine-Tailed Fox (2010) and You're Beautiful (2009) respectively.
 It also reunites Hong sisters and director Park Hong-kyun who worked together on Warm and Cozy (2015) and The Greatest Love (2011), as well as Lee Seung Gi, Cha Seung Won and Sung Ji Ru who starred together in You're All Surrounded (2014).

 On December 27, it was announced that director Kim Jung-hyun will join the production.
 A third director, Kim Byung-soo was added to the production on January 5, 2018.